 Species: E. caffra

 Coast Coral Tree Distribution, Habitat, and Ecology

 The impressive Coast Coral Tree also only occurs endemically in certain portions of southeastern Africa.
 In addition, it only grows along the coast, hence the common name.
 Due to this, 33 mi (53 km) remains the furthest inland any naturally growing tree known occurs.

-Their primary habitat consists of rather moderately wooded stream banks in otherwise arid regions.
-Yet even in these areas, they only appear at altitudes between ranging between sea level and 3,300 ft (1,000 m).
+Its primary habitat consists of rather moderately wooded stream banks in otherwise arid regions.
+Yet even in these areas, it only appears at altitudes between ranging between sea level and 3,300 ft (1,000 m).

-They typically bloom in late spring to early summer, and while hummingbirds remain their principal pollinator, butterflies also flock to the aromatic blooms in large numbers.
+Individual trees typically bloom in late spring to early summer, and while hummingbirds remain the principal pollinator, butterflies also flock to the aromatic blooms in large numbers.